GilsonLabUCSD/APR/APR_User_Manual.md

 of the system (For more details see Henriksen NM, Fenley AT, Gilson MK.
 J. Chem.
 Theory Comput., 2015, 11(9), 4377-4394).
 Anchor particles,i.e. dummy atoms come in handy for setting up restraints.
 In APR version 1.1, three dummy atoms are appended to the end of the output file generated by zalign.py (align_z.pdb).
 These dummy atoms were assigned by an atom name of "Pb" and a residue name of "DUM", but they have no charge or volume, yet an atomic mass of 220 Da.
-The coordinates of the dummy atoms were hand-coded at this moment, but they can be manually changed quite easily in align_z.pdb according to user preference.
+The coordinates of the dummy atoms were hand-coded at this moment, but they can be directly modified in align_z.pdb to adapt to the need of each unique system.

 ## Command lines ##
 APR was designed as a three-step program, which carries out the tasks of running equilibration, production and conducting analysis in sequence.
 To start the program,